By Marty Rosen

-Life is much different here today, but for those first settlers and for the Native Americans who challenged their arrival, Harrodsburg and Mercer County was a place worth fighting for.
-Eventually, the settlers would win their peace, and those early battles would give way to prosperous, thriving communities and lush farms.
-And the beauty and spirit of the land would eventually lure one of America’s great Utopian communities.
+Life is much different here today, but for those first settlers and for the Native Americans who challenged their arrival, Harrodsburg/Mercer County was a place worth fighting for.
+Eventually, the settlers would win their peace, and those early battles would give way to prosperous, thriving communities and lush green farms.

 Where Kentucky Was Born

-To see how far Harrodsburg has come, visitors will do well to begin at the beginning – and Old Fort Harrod is literally the beginning of Kentucky.
+To see how far Harrodsburg has come, begin at the beginning – and Old Fort Harrod is literally the beginning of Kentucky.
 Here, the Commonwealth’s first town was founded and its first crop of wheat was harvested.
-And the beams and blockhouses of the fort – a replica of the original stockade – are not just a vivid reminder of the pioneer experience, but also a lesson in military architecture.

 Despite its rough beginnings, modern day Harrodsburg is about as calm and cozy a town as you’ll find anywhere.
 When you stop in to pick up some maps and brochures at the Diamond Point Welcome Center, home of the Harrodsburg/Mercer County Tourist Commission, friendly staff treat you like a family member who’s been out of town for a while and needs a few reminders about the places you need to visit.

-If Old Fort Harrod is a reminder of Kentucky’s military past, the graceful architecture that lines Harrodsburg’s streets is a tribute to the prosperity and craftsmanship that shaped Kentucky’s Bluegrass region during the 19th and 20th centuries.
-Harrodsburg boasts a dense concentration of residential, commercial, civic and church architecture, much of which is accessible via short walks near the town square, along South Main Street and Beaumont Avenue.
+If Old Fort Harrod is a reminder of Kentucky’s past, the graceful architecture that lines Harrodsburg’s streets is a tribute to the prosperity and craftsmanship that shaped Kentucky’s Bluegrass Region during the 19th and 20th centuries.
+Harrodsburg boasts a variety of architectural styles highlighted on a walking/driving tour.

 To best experience Harrodsburg’s architecture and hospitality, pay a visit to the Beaumont Inn, a stately hotel/B&B that celebrates its 100th year of innkeeping in 2019.
 If you have the yen to stay in a guest room that’s more than 150 years old, the Beaumont can accommodate you.
-Once serving as a women’s college, the main building dates back to 1845 but is now the oldest family-owned Inn in Kentucky.
+Once serving as a women’s college, the main building dates back to 1845 but is now the oldest family-owned inn in Kentucky.

 Even if you can’t spend the night, this charming place – one of only five 2015 recipients of James Beard America’s Classics Award – is worth a visit.
 As the former home of U.S. Supreme Court Chief Justice John M. Harlan, the grounds are home to beautiful gardens and public areas have the feel of a lived-in museum, with outstanding furnishings, art and decorations.
 There’s a well-stocked gift shop, and the dining and bar service are splendid.

 The restaurant’s specialty is “yellow-legged” fried chicken – locally-raised, corn-fed chicken fried in lard.
-But the corn pudding, country ham, desserts, bourbon list and pre-Prohibition cocktails also deserve attention.
+But the corn pudding, two-year-cured country ham, desserts, bourbon list (100 strong!) and pre-Prohibition cocktails also deserve attention.
 You can even experience a personalized bourbon tasting with the innkeeper or pop in the casual Old Owl Tavern, one of Bourbon Review’s “80 Best Bourbon Bars in America.”
 No worries for you non-bourbon drinkers (gasp!) they serve up fine wines, spirits and craft beer as well.

-Speaking of food, Harrodsburg has plenty to offer.
-If you prefer casual dining or crave some homemade fudge, Dedman’s Drugstore in the heart of Harrodsburg’s picturesque downtown has the feel and menu of an old-fashioned soda fountain, complete with sandwiches and malts.
+When it comes to food and entertainment, Harrodsburg has plenty to offer as well.
+If you prefer casual dining or crave some real homemade fudge, Dedman’s Drugstore in the heart of Harrodsburg’s picturesque downtown has the feel and menu of an old-fashioned soda fountain, complete with sandwiches and malts.
 It’s also home of the Kentucky Fudge Company, so there’s plenty of fresh fudge on hand.

 These days Shaker Village offers lodging for individuals and groups – and an immersive chance to step back in time.
-Livestock roam the grounds (which are bordered by 25 miles of stone fences that surround 3,000 acres and 34 19th century buildings), and the simple elegance of the architecture and furnishings can be experienced by anyone with time to spend a night, walk the grounds, or take in a meal – complete with a slice of tart Shaker lemon pie – at the Trustees’ Office Dining Room or in front of a warm wood fire in the Winter Kitchen.
+Livestock roam the grounds (which are bordered by 25 miles of stone fences that surround 3,000 acres and 34 19th century buildings), and the simple elegance of the historical architecture and furnishings can be experienced by anyone with time to spend a night, walk the grounds, or take in a meal – complete with a slice of tart Shaker lemon pie at the Trustees’ Table.

 With so much to see and do, now is a perfect time to start planning your getaway to Harrodsburg and Mercer County, Kentucky.
 For more information, call 800-355-9192 or visit www.harrodsburgky.com.